Sunday afternoon

 “Mal, je suis mal…” or, “Il fait de soleil, je pense a toi.”

-As a Vietnamese in origin, I was wired to love French songs.
+As a Vietnamese of origin, I was wired from birth to love French songs.
 No way around it.
-It’s a good start for my schooling, in French, at an early age.
-What else?
+It’s a good start for my schooling, in French, at early age.
+The principle of Ecole L’Aurore and her brother lingered on in post-colonial times, much like those souped-up Detroit automobiles still be around in Cuba.

-but also, to a place where I grew up, where a lot of dreams went unrealized, and many friendships, half-baked, left wanting for more.
 French is the best language for nostalgia.
-And where else better than in Vietnam where you can still find it embedded in every-day culture, and etched in the memories of exiled like myself.
+And where else better than in Vietnam where you can still find it embedded in every-day culture and etched in memories of exile.